SEARCH: Thursday, September 09, 2010

 Let's say you already have your own work-out routine and all you want is an online system to track your information.
 If that sounds like you, then here are a couple sites that appeal to do-it-yourselfers:

-www.TrainingPeaks.com: This site is part of the Active.com network.
-It offers a training log and coaching site; prices range from $10-17/mo. depending on the duration of the subscription.
+Training Peaks (www.TrainingPeaks.com): This site is part of the Active.com network.
+Nationally-recognized cycling and triathlon coach Joe Friel's training plans are offered here.
+Both a training log and coaching site are available.
+Prices range from $10-17/mo. depending on the duration of the subscription.

 EXERCISING TO IMPROVE FITNESS vs. TRAINING TO IMPROVE PERFORMANCE